Mental fortitude key to Sunrisers Hyderabad’s success in playoffs: VVS Laxman

 “We won some close games but there are still a lot of areas for improvement.
 As a good team, we still want to improve in all three departments.
 It doesn’t matter what results come your way.
 We need to focus on achieving targets that we missed,” he said.

-Before SRH’s IPL campaign had begun this year, Laxman had thrown his weight behind Kane Williamson to succeed.
+Before SRH’s campaign began, Laxman had thrown his weight behind Kane Williamson to succeed.
 Expressing happiness over the way the New Zealand captain has led the team, Laxman said, “Kane has been fantastic and brilliant as a captain.
 But I feel we have enough depth in the batting.
 Yes, they may not have yet played to their potential but that is also because they played on some really bad wickets.
 So it’s not about relying on one batsman and we have several players who can win matches on their own.
 We are not overly dependent on one player.”

-Meanwhile, Sunrisers Hyderabad face Chennai Super Kings in the first playoff on Tuesday.
+Sunrisers Hyderabad face Chennai Super Kings in the first playoff on Tuesday.
 Despite suffering three consecutive defeats, SRH should not get bogged down, knowing that they’ve two shots at the final.

 For all the latest Sports News, download Indian Express App